 - Consumer Financial Protection Bureau

 - Government investigations

 - Federal and state regulation of credit, payments and other financial services

 - Fair lending, fair servicing, and responsible banking

-- Defense of consumer litigation claims
+- Defense of consumer finance litigation claims